swang308/fragments/README.md

     * Clicked: Send email message, verify email email address
     * Verifying attribute changes: Keep original attribute value active when an update is pending and to keep the Email address active during an update.
     * Required attributes: `email`
-    > More info, more responsibility to secure, maintain, bcakup, and manage.
+    > NOTE: More info, more responsibility to secure, maintain, bcakup, and manage.
     * Skip: Custom attributes
   - Step 4: Configure message delivery
     * Clicked: Send email with Cognito
-    > Amazon has [Simple Email Services (SES)](https://aws.amazon.com/ses/), for adding email features to apps.
+    > NOTE: Amazon has [Simple Email Services (SES)](https://aws.amazon.com/ses/), for adding email features to apps.
 But it adds cost and complexity, here we only testing, so choose **Send email with Cognito**
     * default "no-reply@verificationemail.com"
     * Keep empty: REPLY-TO email address - optional
   - Step 5: Integrate your app